Nov 14, 2024

 Treatment for Coccidioidomycosis

-Treatment involves long-term use of antifungal medications like fluconazole.
+Treatment involves long-term use of antifungal medications.
 Supportive care options can also be used to help give the treatment options a hand.
 These will consist of pain relief medications and hydration therapy if needed.

 Phaeohyphomycosis